comorment/containers/usecases/gwas_demo.md

 This usecase describe how to run a demo GWAS analysis with [plink2](https://www.cog-genomics.org/plink/2.0/) and [regenie](https://rgcgithub.github.io/regenie/).
+Further down in this README file you also have an example of how to run [PRSice2](https://www.prsice.info/) software.

 This will use genotype and phenotype data formatted according to [CoMorMent specification](../gwas/pheno_geno_specification.md), and the helper [gwas.py](../gwas/gwas.py) script that reads the phenotype data, extracts user-defined subset of phenotypes and covariates,